kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 ### Evaluation

-We use the `syncJob` function of the Job controller to evaluate the specified `backoffPolicy` rules against the failed pods.
+We use the `syncJob` function of the Job controller to evaluate the specified `podFailurePolicy` rules against the failed pods.
 It is only the first rule with matching requirements which is applied as the rules are evaluated in order.
 If the pod failure does not match any of the specified rules, then default handling of failed pods applies.